Do you have acne breakouts?

 Every morning and evening, make sure you are cleansing your skin and following the directions given by your expert if you have been recommended a serums and/or moisturisers.

 We often forget about cleansing in the morning but this is such an important part of getting your skin on the right track.
-Often excess bacteria will form on the skins surface whilst your asleep meaning any products you then apply on top will mix with the bacteria and wont perform at their best.
+Often excess bacteria will form on the skin’s surface whilst your asleep, so, if you don’t cleanse before applying any products when you get up, you’re essentially applying them on top of this build-up.
+This means your products will mix with the bacteria and won’t perform at their best.

 7. Get fresh air

 City atmospheres can cause damage to your skin.
 Pollution and other toxicities create free radicals which are constantly attacking your skin.
-You will often here friends and family who have moved from rural areas to large cities will state that their skin has changed.
+You might have heard friends and family who have moved from rural areas to large cities saying that their skin has changed.
 This is due to higher levels of these free radicals being around.

-The most effective way of preventing these free radicals from attacking the skin is to apply an anti-oxidant, the most powerful being stabilised vitamin c.
-Some of the most effective are the Skinceuticals Phloretin and Obagi pro C 15%.
+The most effective way of preventing these free radicals from attacking your skin is to apply an anti-oxidant, the most powerful being stabilised vitamin C. One of the most effective products you can use to add some vitamin C to your skincare routine is Obagi pro C 15%.

 8. Avoid bacteria on the area

-Ensure you clean your make up brushes regularly with an antibacterial solution.
-We would recommend these are cleaned every few days.
+Ensure you clean your make-up brushes regularly with an antibacterial solution.
+We would recommend you do this every few days.

 Avoid touching your skin as you are passing on bacteria from your hands and other natural oils that build on your own skin.